Riverside, Connecticut: Geography

 According to the U.S. Census Bureau, Riverside has a total area of 3.23 mi2 (8.36 km2), of which 2.42 mi2 (6.27 km2) is land and 0.81 mi2 (2.09 km2), or 24.98%, is water.

-Riverside is bounded to the west by Greenwich and Cos Cob, both across the Mianus River.
+Riverside is bordered to the west by Greenwich and Cos Cob, both across the Mianus River.
 The town's eastern border is with Old Greenwich.

+Education

+As with other parts of the Town of Greenwich, Riverside is in the Greenwich Public Schools school district.
+The district's comprehensive high school is Greenwich High School.

+The Riverside area has two elementary schools, Riverside School and the International School at Dundee, and one middle school, Eastern Middle School, located in Riverside.
+Public school students attend the sole high school in the district, Greenwich High School, in Greenwich, Connecticut.

+The Japanese School of New York (Greenwich Japanese School) is in Riverside, where it moved to in 2022.

 Demographics

-Riverside is majority white town, with 75% of its inhabitants being white, 10% being asian, 1% being black, and the rest others or a combination.
-Riverside also has a high concentration of young people, with one-third of its residents being under 18.
+As of the 2020 census, there were 2,936 households in Riverside, with an average of 3.11 persons per household.
+Riverside also has a high concentration of youth, with approximately one-third of its residents being under 18.
+63.5% of residents identify as non-Hispanic White, 16.5% as Asian, 13.4% as Hispanic, 7.8% as multiracial, 2.2% as Black, and 0.4% as Native American.

 Transportation

 The neighborhood is served by the Riverside Railroad Station on the Metro-North line, although some residents are closer to the Old Greenwich Train Station.

-Interstate 95 cuts through the neighborhood.
+Interstate 95 passes through the neighborhood.